stockton-stem/stockton-stem-badge/README.md

 for example to setup the timers and PWMs) and `pic_config.h` (PIC startup values).

+## System clock

-The internal CPU clock is configured to run at 1MHz.
+The internal CPU clock (Fosc) is configured to run at 1MHz.
 At a later stage the clock may be configured at a lower rate to reduce battery consumption, though all downstream modules driven by this clock then need to be considered and their values amended.

+## PWM modules

 The four PWM peripherals drive the pins that the LEDs are wired to.
 Pulse- width modulation enables the project to control the brightness of the LEDs.